ritank1998/taskmanagementapplicationAssignment/taskmanagement/README.md

 - Ensure that both MySQL and Directus are running.
 - Your backend application should now be configured and ready to use.

-## Contributing

-Feel free to contribute to this project by submitting issues or pull requests.
-For more details on how to get involved, please check the [Contributing Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.